-Invisalign treatment starts with a consultation, radiographic exam, digital scan of your mouth, intraoral and extraoral photographs.
-Your doctor will evaluate your smile and then map out a precise, customized digital treatment plan that showcases the step-by-step transformation of your smile.
+Invisalign® treatment starts with a consultation, radiographic exam, digital scan of your mouth, intraoral and extraoral photographs.
+Using an iTero Element scanner, your doctor will evaluate your smile and then map out a precise, customized digital treatment plan that showcases the step-by-step transformation of your smile.

-Once you approve your plan, your unique aligners will be created.
-You will wear each set of aligners for 20 to 22 hours a day, changing to a new set of aligners every 1 to 2 weeks, as directed by your doctor.
-Each set of aligners will gently and gradually shift your teeth into place, according to your treatment plan, until you reach your beautiful new smile.
+Once you approve your plan, your unique clear braces will be created.
+Each aligner set will need to be worn for 20 to 22 hours daily.
+Your doctor will recommend you change out each set for the next one every 1 to 2 weeks.
+Each set of these invisible braces will gently and gradually shift your teeth into place, according to your treatment plan, until you reach your beautiful new smile.
 Depending on the complexity of your case, you could complete your treatment in as little as six months.
 But you'll start seeing results in a matter of weeks.

 Customized care for your unique smile

 There's no room for guesswork with iTero and ClinCheck® software.

 Dr. Endicott can use our outcome simulator to map out the path to your smile, right down to the tiniest shift, from your first aligner to your brand-new smile.

 - The power of 3D - The 3D visual interface lets us customize your treatment